MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 - To learn more, refer to [AssignedAccess CSP](/windows/client-management/mdm/assignedaccess-csp).

 ## Supported scenarios for kiosk mode based on identity type

+See [reference links](hololens-kiosk-reference.md#kiosk-xml-code-samples) for examples based on your scenario and update as needed before copy-pasting.

 > [!NOTE]
 > Use XML only if not using Intune's UI to create kiosk configuration.